 Frankly, it’s amazing we’ve all made it this far.

-So, bucking the trend of random anecdote and superstition, here are ten recent psychology studies that every parent should know.
+So, bucking the trend of random anecdote and superstition, here are twelve psychology studies about parenting that every parent should know.

 1. Parents are happier than non-parents

-In recent years some studies have suggested that the pleasures of having children are outweighed by the pains.
+In recent years, some studies have suggested that the pleasures of parenting are outweighed by the pains.

 “Ha!” said parents to themselves, secretly, “I knew it!”

-Not so fast though: new research has found that, on average, parents feel better than non-parents each day and derive more pleasure from caring for their children than from other activities (Nelson et al.,.
+Not so fast though: research has found that, on average, parents feel better than non-parents each day and derive more pleasure from parenting than from other activities (Nelson et al.,.
 2013).

-Fathers, in particular, derive high levels of positive emotions and happiness from their children.
+Fathers, in particular, derive high levels of positive emotions and happiness from parenting.

-Underlining the pleasures of having children, research finds that child-centric attitudes are beneficial.
+Underlining the pleasures of parenting, research finds that child-centric attitudes are beneficial.

-A study by Ashton-James et al. (2013) found that parents who were the most child-centric were also happier and derived greater meaning in life from having children.
+A study by Ashton-James et al. (2013) found that parents who were the most child-centric were also happier and derived greater meaning in life from parenting.

 Performing child-care activities was associated with greater meaning and fewer negative feelings.

-So, what’s good for your kids, is also good for you.
+So, what’s good for your kids, is also good for you and your parenting.

 As with many things in life, though, it’s a fine line between caring and smothering; especially when children have grown up.